 An icy cold beverage is the perfect way to finish off a hot day in the garden.
-Even better if that beverage starts with fresh juice like these three cooling beverages.
+Even better if that beverage starts with fresh juice like these three summer drink recipes.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 These summertime coolers might be just what you need!
 And making them with fresh fruit means they’re a bit healthier, too.
 No plastic jugs of “juice flavored” drinks here.